CONTENT

 In 1992, Juan Luis Guerra solidified Bachata’s place in the music industry when he was awarded a Grammy for “Bachata Rosa.”
 Later, Aventura stayed at the top of the food chain in Latino markets globally with their single “Obsession,” which is another Bachata tune.
 There are many other notable artists still creating Bachata music, such as Zacarias Ferrera and Anthony Santos.

 DanceUs.org is the leading portal for dance professionals, learners and enthusiasts featuring editorials on different dance styles and events calendars.
-Discover latin dances, ballroom, social and other events in your city at our most popular Salsa dancing calendars in USA: NYC Salsa, Los Angeles Salsa, Chicago Salsa, San Diego Salsa, Houston Salsa, Las Vegas Salsa, Portland Salsa, Seattle Salsa, Austin Salsa, in United Kingdom: London Salsa, in Canada: Toronto Salsa, Vancouver Salsa, in France: Paris Salsa, in Ireland: Dublin Salsa, in Spain: Barcelona Salsa, Madrid Salsa, in Germany: Berlin Salsa, Frankfurt Salsa; Tango Dancing calendars in USA: New York Tango, Seattle Tango and Swing Dance Events in USA: NYC Swing Dance and more!
+Discover latin dances, tap dance, ballroom, social and other events in your city at our most popular Salsa dancing calendars in USA: NYC Salsa, Los Angeles Salsa, Chicago Salsa, San Diego Salsa, Houston Salsa, Las Vegas Salsa, Portland Salsa, Seattle Salsa, Austin Salsa, in United Kingdom: London Salsa, in Canada: Toronto Salsa, Vancouver Salsa, in France: Paris Salsa, in Ireland: Dublin Salsa, in Spain: Barcelona Salsa, Madrid Salsa, in Germany: Berlin Salsa, Frankfurt Salsa; Tango Dancing calendars in USA: New York Tango, Seattle Tango and Swing Dance Events in USA: NYC Swing Dance and more!